somewhatabstract/ancesdir/CONTRIBUTING.md

 To ensure code quality, we use prettier, static typing, eslint, and jest.
 These are all executed when you submit a pull request to ensure the contribution meets our code quality standard.

-To execute these operations outside of a pull request or commit operation, you can use `yarn`.
+To execute these operations outside of a pull request or commit operation, you can use `pnpm`.

-- `yarn typecheck`
+- `pnpm typecheck`
-- `yarn lint` or `yarn lint --fix` to autofix what can be
+- `pnpm lint` or `pnpm lint --fix` to autofix what can be
-- `yarn test`
+- `pnpm test`

 💭**REMEMBER** If you would like to contribute code changes to the project, first make sure there's a corresponding issue for the change you wish to make.

 ## 📦 Build And Publish

-Anyone can create a local build of the distributed code by running `yarn build`.
+Anyone can create a local build of the distributed code by running `pnpm build`.

 Running the build will execute tests first.